pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/teams.md

 Team Administrators can also be assigned in this screen.
 Team Administrators can assign users and applications to a team, and update the team name.

+Lastly, environments can be allocated to the team here.
+Once selected the environments can be re-ordered and will be saved in that order.

 ## Allocating users to a team

 ![Edit Team Users](/ui/edit_team_users.png)